 Savings Accounts

-Last remaining bank pulls switching bonus - so which are the best accounts right now?
+More banks add switching bonus - which are the best accounts right now?

-All UK banks have pulled their switching bonuses from the market, but there are still perks to be gained by changing providers.
+More UK banks have added switching bonuses to the market, and there are other perks to be gained by changing providers as well.

 Bank operators often try to lure customers over with current account switching bonuses of up to about £200 if they bring a number of direct debits or other payments with them.

-NimbleFins monitors the market for the best bank accounts, updating its page every week.
+NimbleFins monitors the market for the best bank accounts, updating its page every other week.

-And although there are no cash switching deals at the moment, there are some other perks available.
+In addition to cash switching deals, there are some other perks available.

-NimbleFins CEO and co-founder, Erin Yurday, said: "Bank account switch bonuses do come and go from the market quite regularly but it's disappointing there are no options for savvy Britons to take advantage of.
+NimbleFins CEO and co-founder, Erin Yurday, said: "Bank account switch bonuses do come and go from the market.
+In addition to cash switches, you can also see which other perks are most relevant to you.

 "If you’ll be using an overdraft regularly you might want to look at accounts which offer the biggest amount without charge, or longest time to repay.
 If you go abroad a lot, an account without foreign transaction fees could be a useful option.